 Each year, Americans in Italy gather to devour the traditional turkey with cranberry sauce and take advantage of their adopted home by sinking a few glasses of Italian wine.

-And after a year of lockdowns and strict limitations on indoor gatherings, for many this year’s celebration will be an especially jubilant one.
+And as the first Thanksgiving in two years without any international travel restrictions, for many this year’s celebration will be an especially jubilant one.

 Here’s our guide to how you can celebrate an authentic Thanksgiving in Italy.